MichaelCurrin/docker-quickstarts/README.md

 For basics on using Docker CLI, see [Docker shell basics][] cheatsheet.

-No `Dockerfile` or app directories are needed there.
+No `Dockerfile` files or app directories are needed there.
 So you can run those commands directly and without having this repo cloned.

 Follow the steps there to download images from Docker Hub and then create containers from them.